mihaimazareanu/Mihai-Mazareanu/README.md

-# Welcome to my profile.
+# Hello everyone 👋 and welcome to my GitHub profile.

-My name is Mihai and after 18+ years spent in the transport and logistics industry, I am trying to make a carrer change and switch to web development.
+My name is Mihai and after 18+ years spent in the transport and logistics industry, I have decided to make a carrer change and switch to web development.
+It is time to take something that was just a hobby to the next level.

 That's why I have decided to start a bootcamp with neue fische.